 Once you’ve attached your files, proceed to the next step, where you’ll be asked a series of Security Questions, all of which you should hopefully be responding “No”.

-The last step simply asks for your marital status, home address, passport details (most of which should be pre-populated from your previous responses), main purpose of your trip, and occupation details.
+The last step simply asks for your marital status, home address, passport details (most of which should be pre-populated from your previous responses), the main purpose of your trip, and occupation details.

 You’ll be asked to confirm all the information, before proceeding to the payment page, where you’ll be asked for a credit card to pay for the relatively inexpensive US$44.24 in visa fees.
 Once that’s done, you’ll receive a confirmation email stating that your application has been received and is currently under review.